mramin01/n8n-gemini-telegram-bot/README.md

 meta.instanceId: This is an internal ID for the n8n instance itself, and it's best to remove it in public sharing. 🆔

-With these changes, your workflow becomes a clean and secure template that others can easily import into their own n8n instance and replace the sensitive information. 🛡️

 💡 Challenges & Learnings
 Throughout this project, I encountered and resolved various challenges, including API-related errors and network configuration issues.
 This project provided me with a deep, practical understanding of how webhooks operate, the critical importance of environment variables, and the proper management of secure credentials.